-Cohabitation disputes can occur between any pair or group of people including friends, couples or family members who have been living together.
-They may happen when one or more people decide to end their relationship or when one person is asked to leave the shared residence.
+Cohabitation disputes can arise between people who live together, including couples, friends or family members.
+These disputes commonly occur when a relationship ends or when one person is asked to leave a shared residence.

-Our specialist cohabitation lawyers look after clients across Sussex, with offices in Brighton, Chichester, Crawley, Eastbourne, East Grinstead, Lewes, Peacehaven, Seaford and Storrington, as well as London.
+Our specialist cohabitation solicitors look after clients across Sussex, with offices in Brighton, Chichester, Crawley, Eastbourne, East Grinstead, Lewes, Seaford, Storrington, Tunbridge Wells as well as London.

 However, protection is more limited for people who are not married but who are living together.
 There is no such thing as a “common law husband” or a “common law wife”.